Learning to Optimize via Information-Directed Sampling: Computational results

 The work on knowledge gradient (KG) focuses almost entirely on problems with Gaussian reward distributions and Gaussian priors.
 We find KG performs better in this experiment than it did in the Bernoulli setting, and its average regret is competitive with that of IDS.

 As in the Bernoulli setting, KG's realized regret is highly variable.
-The median regret of KG is the lowest of any algorithm, but in 50 of the 1000 trials its regret exceeded 279 -- seemingly reflecting that the algorithm did not explore enough to identify the best action.
+The median regret of KG is the lowest of any algorithm, but in 100 of the 2000 trials its regret exceeded 283 -- seemingly reflecting that the algorithm did not explore enough to identify the best action.
+The KG* heuristic explores more aggressively, and performs very well in this experiment.

-KG may is particularly effective over short time spans.
+KG is particularly effective over short time spans.
 Unlike information-directed sampling, KG takes the time horizon $T$ as an input, and explores less aggressively when there are fewer time periods remaining.
 Table \ref{table: varying time horizon} compares the regret of KG and IDS over different time horizons.
-Even though IDS does not know the time horizon, it is competitive with KG even over short horizons.
-We are hopeful that IDS could be modified to exploit fixed and known time horizons even more effectively.
+Even though IDS does not take the time horizon into account, it is competitive with KG, even over short horizons.
+We believe that IDS can be modified to exploit fixed and known time horizons more effectively, though we leave the matter for future research.